yossifibrahem/FIX-LLM/README.md

 </details>

 ## How to use the MCP servers
-Add these MCP server to claude desktop congig, LM Studio or any other client
+Add these MCP server config to claude desktop config file, LM Studio or any other client
 ```json
 {
     "mcpServers": {